 Gränges sources recycled aluminium from external recycling companies.
-Most of the material comes from post-consumer usage (i.e., end-of-life recycled aluminium) from applications such as off-set sheets used in the newspaper printing industry and power cables.
-Gränges also sources materials from pre-consumer usage, i.e., materials originating in various processing industries.
+Gränges also sources materials from pre-consumer usage, i.e. materials originating in various processing industries.
 Collection and transport of the recycled aluminium to the recycling companies as well as sorting of recycled materials at the recycling companies' sites are included.